WORK-FRIENDLY ONLINE RETREAT

 Practical details:

-Maximum 15 participants
+Maximum 15 participants - a minimum number is required.

 For who:

-For people who can't fully step away from work—but recognize they need something deeper.
+For people who can't fully step away from work, but recognize they need something deeper.

 For those genuine willingness to explore the nature of attention and what consistency of letting go can bring.